 Our students arrive to us with a schoolwide average of 4th/5th grade levels in reading comprehension and math.
 In order for our students to have a wide variety of options in post high school pursuits, we will put in place the academic interventions which will help them not only progress but have the motivation to do so.
 Based on the analysis of state and local data, including feedback from educational partners on local program data, JCCS needs to continue to strengthen the academic program provided to students.
-JCCS maintains a strong attendance rate for alternative education programs and, anecdotally, administrators have observed fewer students needing the refocus room.
-To date, the attendance rate is at 87.04% which is an improvement for students as compared to the attendance at their previous schools.
+JCCS maintains a healthy attendance rate for alternative education programs and, anecdotally, administrators have observed fewer students needing the refocus room.
+To date, the attendance rate is at 80.78% which is down from 87.04% last year at this time but still an improvement for students as compared to the attendance at their previous schools.
 We are also seeing some progress in academics.
-In 2020-2021, 55% of students did not met their growth goal in ELA and 54% of students did not meet their math growth goals but in 2021-2022, 61% of students progressed on the reading interim assessments and 42% progressed more than two grade levels in reading.
-In 2022, 57% students showed growth on the math interim assessments and 38% student showed one year or more of growth.
+For this past year, JCCS had 21 students enrolled in A-G coursework which is up from 18 the previous year and 25% participated in a workforce training program.
+Eight students enrolled in a culinary CTE pathway, 22 students enrolled in a welding CTE pathway, and 100% of slots filled for the two CTE In 2022-2023.
+63% of students progressed on the reading and math interim assessments and 38% progressed more than two grade levels in reading and math.
 Even with this progress, many students have low productivity or credits earned so more work needs to be done to encourage students to work investing in their own academic and learning programs.